orrsiloni/vest.js/README.markdown

 -------

 Options can be set at `initialize` or `compile`.
 Some options make sense being set one or the other.

-### precompile

-By default precompile is off.
-Turning it on means that all templates found with the defined CSS selector, whose element also has an Id, will be compiled upon DOM ready and stored in the vest.templates object under their Id.
-The default selector is script tags with a type of 'text/x-vest-template'.
-Setting `precompile` only makes sense during `initialize`.

-Turn on precompile:
-`vest.initialize({ precompile : { on : true } }, $)`

-Turn precompile on, but use a different selector to find templates:
-`vest.initialize({ precompile : { on : true, selector : 'section#templates div.template' } }, $)`

 ### tagstyle